Police: Fayetteville gas station clerk shoots would-be robber

-FAYETTEVILLE, NC (WTVD) --Fayetteville Police Department's Robbery Unit and Aggravated Assault Unit are investigating after an attempted robbery went wrong Wednesday night.
+FAYETTEVILLE, NC (WTVD) --Fayetteville Police Department's Robbery Unit and Aggravated Assault Unit are investigating after an attempted robbery Wednesday night.

 The incident happened just before 10 p.m. at the Five Star BP gas station located along the 2100 block of Cedar Creek Road.